 “Daesh put its fighters on the top three floors of the hospital while patients were still downstairs…there were even women giving birth,” says Asaat Said.

 He is in Mosul, speaking to The Ferret outside what remains of one of the Iraqi city’s main hospitals, a building completely wrecked after being hit by missiles fired from warplanes.

 Pointing upwards, Said says that the airstrike blew a massive hole in the fifth and sixth floors of Al Salam Hospital, the huge blast taking off its roof and shattering every window.
-A resultant fire spread throughout the building, its walls now blackened with smoke, even the basement’s, where patients were moved to for safety as Islamic State fought with Iraqi soldiers.
+A resultant fire spread throughout the building, its walls now blackened with smoke, even down to the basement where patients were moved to for safety as Islamic State fought with Iraqi soldiers.

-There are chairs, beds and trolleys lying in the sun among twisted metal and debris, but it’s difficult to see anything unmarked by war.
+There are chairs, beds and trolleys lying in the sun among twisted metal and other debris.
 As Said talks, a group of Iraqi teenagers scour the area for scrap metal.

 They ruled Mosul unchallenged until 17th October 2016 when the Battle of Mosul started, IS facing an onslaught from Iraqi forces supported by the Kurds, the US and a coalition of nations including the UK.
 The fighting has been intense.

 The Iraqis do not provide details of their casualties but General Joseph Votel, head of US Central Command, said that 284 Iraqis have been killed and another 1600 wounded since the bid to capture west Mosul started on 19th February.
 During the three month battle for east Mosul, 490 Iraqis were killed and 3000 wounded.